Skip to main content

 Darryn Peterson

-The cleanest version of this bet is still a team that turns him loose on ball early instead of asking him to live as a secondary guard.
+The cleanest version of this bet is a flagship lead-guard market if Utah lets him own the ball early instead of easing him in as a secondary scorer.

 Open collector thesis